Tobi-DataDetective/Coding_Probabilities/README.md

 # PROBABILITY THEORY
-The sole purpose of this repo is to illustrate the various ways on can code probabilities.
+The sole purpose of this repo is to illustrate the various ways one can code probabilities.

 **Probability theory**, a branch of mathematics concerned with the analysis of random phenomena.
 The outcome of a random event cannot be determined before it occurs, but it may be any one of several possible outcomes.
 The actual outcome is considered to be determined by chance.